Bureau

 Group: Socialists & Democrats

-Tanja Fajon is a Member of the European Parliament since July 2009 and was Vice-President of the Socialist & Democrats group.
-She became Vice-President of the LGBTI Intergroup in 2014 and ended her term in December 2019.
+Tanja Fajon was a Member of the European Parliament between July 2009 until 2022, when she became Slovenia’s Deputy PM and Minister of Foreign Affairs.
+She was Vice-President of the Socialist & Democrats group and became Vice-President of the LGBTI Intergroup in 2014, ending her term in December 2019.

 Read more: Tanja Fajon’s profile on the European Parliament website